-The mission of California Association of Food Banks is to provide a unified voice among food banks to maximize their ability to build a well nourished California.
-To accomplish this mission, the membership of 44 food banks focuses on increasing the visibility of hunger and its solutions, assisting Californians in accessing food assistance and nutrition programs, distributing fresh produce through the Farm to Family program and influencing public policy at the state and federal level.
+The mission of California Association of Food Banks is to end hunger in California.
+To accomplish this mission, the membership of 41 food banks focuses on increasing the visibility of hunger and its solutions, assisting Californians in accessing food assistance and nutrition programs, distributing fresh produce through the Farm to Family program and influencing public policy at the state and federal level.

 For a detailed overview of CAFB’s programs and services, please visit What We Do.

 In brief, CAFB provides support to its member food banks and the Californians they serve through the following program areas: